shubacca/Produced-Waters/README.md

 The Jupyter Notebook associated with this report can be found <a href='https://nbviewer.jupyter.org/github/shubacca/Produced-Waters/blob/master/Produced%20Waters/Data%20Analysis%20on%20Texas%20Produced%20Water%20Dataset.ipynb'> here. </a>

 The slide deck presentation can be found <a href='https://github.com/shubacca/Produced-Waters/blob/master/Produced%20Waters/Project%20Deliverables/Slide%20Deck.pdf'> here. </a>

+The two questions posed at the beginning of the study were satisfactorily answered by the analyses: i) the post-Oil Shale Revolution produced waters were significantly higher in TDS concentrations from the pre-revolution waters, found using bootstrapping techniques.
+This result can possibly be attributed to the drilling of more horizontal wells with more minerals and salts seeping in, or the addition of frac fluids; ii) given a R2 score of 0.98 on the test data, the Random Forest model was best able to determine the TDS values given other datapoints.
+This was trained on a combination of categorical basin and well type values, and continuous water variables.